zullicm/react-hooks-fetch-crud-lab/README.md

 When the user clicks the 'View Questions' button, a list of all the questions should show up (from deliverable 1). _When the dropdown for the correct answer is changed_, the question should be updated on the server.
+It should also be updated in state.

 For the API to work, you'll need to format your POST request like this: